sangstar/tokenspace/README.md

-Experimentally, the performance before reduction has been the most important metric for generating quality close words after reduction, and the affect of performance drift is tuneable.
+Experimentally, the performance before reduction has been the most important metric for generating quality close words after reduction, and the affect of performance drift is made tuneable and recommended to be kept small.

 ### Installation
 To run, make sure Python and Go runtimes are installed on your machine.
 Then, install